-Most youth (83%) reported feeling some stress or pressure in the past 30 days.
-Consistent with the provincial rate, 14% of students indicated that the stress in their lives was almost more than they could take.
+Eighty-one percent of youth reported feeling some stress or pressure in the past 30 days, and 14% of students indicated that the stress in their lives was almost more than they could take.

-Females were more likely than males to report extreme levels of stress in the past month to the point that they could not work or function effectively (19% vs. 10%).
-Extreme stress was not related to age, unlike in the province as a whole where older students were more likely than younger students to report this level of stress.
+Females were more likely than males to report extreme levels of stress in the past month to the point that they could not work or function effectively (17% vs. 10%).
+Also, older students generally were more likely than younger students to report extreme stress, which was consistent with the provincial findings.